WhySoCodius/PyBer_Analysis/README.md

 ![City_Data](/analysis/City_Data.png)

-- Pyber has to expand its reach in rural areas; Pyber has a 4 times lessor reach in Rural City then that of urban areas.
+- PyBer has to expand its reach in rural areas; PyBer has a 4 times lessor reach in Rural City then that of urban areas.
 - The Average Ride Fare in the Rural City is the highest due to a scarcity of drivers.
-Pyber should effectively market its services to encourage drivers to pick up rides in rural areas.
+PyBer should effectively market its services to encourage drivers to pick up rides in rural areas.